 Its important to reduce the length of these thick roots when you repot.
-Thick roots essentially become storage facilities for a bonsai tree.
+Thick roots essentially become storage spaces for a bonsai tree.
 The type of roots we wish to encourage are finer feeder roots as they are responsible for absorbing nutrients and moisture from the soil and so can support highly ramified trees.
 You can to some extent see pruning these roots almost the same as pruning sacrifice branches in the canopy ie they produce "back-rooting" and increase ramification of your root system, which is very important.

 Image caption.
 The root above was cut at an angle using a root cutter.
 New roots then emerged from the bottom.
-As you can see, it will still take some time for this scar to heal over.
-So if it were possible the cut should have been made parallel to the ground avoiding the creation of a visible scar altogether.

 The angle of the cut made when removing these roots will determine how the future roots will grow.
 If its in the ground its not critical but if near the surface, where you can see them then it matters more.
 No matter where the cut though, it is always important that the cut be as clean as possible to reduce the time needed for healing.